Harvest Now, Decrypt Later

 This is why spiritual life cannot be reduced to information transfer.

-The necessary key often arrives through vulnerability.
+The necessary key often arrives through transformation.

-Not all truths are unlocked by intellect.
-Some are unlocked only when the defenses of the self have been softened enough to receive them.
+Some are unlocked only when the defenses of the self have softened enough to receive them.

-Vulnerability as authorization
+Vulnerability as Authorization

 In security, possession of the right credential authorizes access.

-In spiritual life, something similar happens — but the credential is often existential rather than technical.
+In spiritual life, something similar happens, but the credential is often existential rather than technical.

-This does not mean suffering is automatically holy.
-Much suffering merely hardens people.
-But suffering honestly endured often removes illusions that comfort keeps intact.
+But suffering honestly endured can remove illusions that comfort keeps intact.

 It strips away false control.